 Marie – one of many success stories

-However, we met with one staff member from the Council who is a great example of what the Council endeavours to achieve with every child or young adult seeking their services and support.
+We met with one YIC staff member, Marie, who is a great example of what the organisation endeavours to achieve, with every child or young adult seeking their services and support.

 Marie, who is now a full-timer with YIC, grew up in South Hedland and helped her mother raise five siblings from a young age.
 Marie often sought out respite and refuge at the then, Youth Centre, where she could eat and then sleep safely, taking time out to refocus throughout her teenage years.